gis-yang/DroneMapping/README.md

 4. Safety guidlines when flying drone.
 5. Learn to use DJI GS Pro for auto-pilot flying and collecting field data.
 6. In situ measurements guide, collecting field data and Ground Control Points (GCPs).
-7. Use Esri Drone2Map to stitching and geo-referencing the drone imagery.
+7. Use Esri Drone2Map to stitching and geo-referencing the drone images.
 8. Data management and cloud storage of drone imagery
 9. Basic GIS analysis on drone imagery, digitizing, multi-spectral band math, vegetation index and image classification.